Lazice/KitC-fanfictions/fic-txt/Evade-Their-Jealous-Hunt-AshxSul.md

 *Unlikely to appear, but past instances which inform Ash's decisions.

 *Chapter Specific Warnings in Author's Notes.

+Summery: When Sulfria is stranded in the 1890s, she receives assistance from the mysterious individual who goes by Ash.

 Tags:  [ `Ash KitC` / `Sulfuria/"Sul"`, `The Tired Physician`, `Knightshayde` ]